-Use of the property is not recorded as an in-kind contribution from OPSB and related rent expense.
+Use of the property is not recorded as a contribution of nonfinancial assets from OPSB and related rent expense.
 The value of the use of the land and building is not readily determinable.
 The agreement is classified as an exchange transaction because both parties receive significant value from this arrangement.
 Accordingly, the present value of the benefit to be received in future years has not been recorded.

-Note 12 - COMMITMENTS
+Note 15 - COMMITMENTS

-The School has employment contracts as is standard in the field of education with most of its teachers and which expired June 30, 2023.
+The School has employment contracts as is standard in the field of education with most of its teachers and which expired June 30, 2024.
 All contracts provide for a minimum annual salary and other benefits.